Raymond James Westfall

 Emma Jean (Wyatt) Riffle Hassinger, 88, passed away peacefully at the Valley Center Nursing Home, in South Charleston, WV, on July 5, 2015.
 She was born and lived the majority of her life in Braxton County, WV.

 Jean was a retired caregiver at Health Haven, Akron, Ohio and in her later years was a homemaker.

 She was preceded in death by her parents, Andrew Lee and Rhoda Lee (Boone) Wyatt; husbands, Henry Vincent (Vin) Riffle and Robert (Bob) Hassinger; sisters, Erlice and husband Walter Westfall, Elva and husband John Hyer, Evelyn and husband Ramey Nutter, Zelda and husband Harold Bright and Eva June; brothers, Hertzel, Everett and a brother who died in infancy; and great grandson, Jeremy Lee McCoy.

 Surviving her are her loving daughter, Jo and husband Kenneth A. Coombs of St. Albans, WV; granddaughters, Angela Coombs of Heaters, Christina Patten of Glenville and Kimberly Yeddulayyagari of Bluffton, SC.
 Also surviving are nine great grandchildren, one great-great grandson and several nieces and nephews.

-Graveside services will be held 1:00 p.m.
+Graveside services were held 1:00 p.m.
 Thursday, July 9, 2015 at Elizabeth Chapel Cemetery, near Sutton with Rev. Bryon Bukovesky officiating.
-Friends may call 12:00 noon Thursday July 9, at Greene-Robertson Funeral, Sutton.
+Friends called 12:00 noon Thursday July 9, at Greene-Robertson Funeral, Sutton.

 Greene-Robertson Funeral Home is humbled to be serving the Hassinger family.